thierryc/react-scrollama-wrapper/README.md

 # Version

+The version 3.2.x add hook use context useScrollamaContext.

 The version 3.x.x of the @ap.cx/react-scrollama-wrapper package is build over the 3.x.x version of the scrollama library.

 The version 2.x.x of the @ap.cx/react-scrollama-wrapper package is build over the 2.x.x version of the scrollama library.